leveris133t/API-docs/deposits/deposits.md

 Use the `/transactions/!search` endpoint to obtain the list of `ids` followed by the `/transactions/!batchGet` endpoint to obtain the detail.

 ### Payments
-For each payment type the customer can retrieve a summary containing the aggregated sum, count and a list of payments.

 #### Unauthorized Payments
-To retrieve a summary of all `unauthorized payments` call `/!getUnauthorizedPaymentsSummary`.
+To retrieve a summary of all `unauthorized payments` call `/deposit-products/{idProduct}/!getUnauthorizedPaymentsSummary`.

-To retrieve a list of all the `unauthorized payments`, we can call the `/!search` endpoint to obtain the list of `ids` followed by the `/!batchGet` call to obtain the payment detail.

 #### Upcoming Payments
-To retrieve a summary of all `upcoming payments` call `/!getUpcomingSummary`.
+To retrieve a summary of all `upcoming payments` call `/deposit-products/{idProduct}/!getUpcomingSummary`.

-To retrieve a list of all the `upcoming payments`, we can call the `/!search` call to obtain the payment detail.

-An `upcoming payment` can be cancelled by calling the `/!cancel` endpoint.
+An `upcoming payment` can be cancelled by calling the `/deposit-products/{idProduct}/upcoming-payments/{idPayment}/!cancel` endpoint.

 #### Deferred Payments
-To retrieve a summary of all `deferred payments` call `/!getDeferredSummary`.
+To retrieve a summary of all `deferred payments` call `/deposit-products/{idProduct}/!getUpcomingSummary`.

-To retrieve a list of all the `deferred payments`, we can call the `/!search` endpoint to obtain the list of *id*'s followed by the `/!batchGet` call to obtain the payment detail.

-`Deferred` payment detail can be obtained by calling the `/deferred-transactions/{idTransaction}` endpoint.

-A `deferred payment` can be cancelled by calling the `/!cancel` endpoint.
+A `deferred payment` can be cancelled by calling the `/deposit-products/{idProduct}/deferred-transactions/{idTransaction}/!cancelPayment` endpoint.

 #### Create internal payment
-An Internal payment can be created by calling the `/!createInternalCreditTransfer`.
-The amount and the recipient's internal account number must be provided.
+An Internal payment can be created by calling `/deposit-products/{idProduct}/!createInternalCreditTransfer`.
+The amount, currency code and the recipient's internal account number must be provided.

 #### Create external payment